RFD 020: Parallel Conversations

 Fork the session's active conversation and start a new turn on the fork.
 The forked conversation becomes the session's default.

-$ jp query --fork "Try a different approach"
+jp query --fork "Try a different approach"

-$ jp query --fork=3 "Redo the last 3 turns differently"N is optional.
+jp query --fork=3 "Redo the last 3 turns differently"N is optional.
 If specified, the fork keeps the last N turns of the source conversation.
 If omitted, the fork keeps the entire history.

 This is shorthand for jp conversation fork --activate followed by jp query.
 The fork reads the source conversation (no lock needed) and creates a new one.

-$ jp query --fork --id=jp-c17528832001 "Branch from this one"Without --last or --id, --fork operates on the session's active conversation.
+jp query --fork --id -- "Pick a conversation to fork"Without --id, --fork operates on the session's active conversation.
 Fails if the session has no active conversation.

 jp query (no flags)